and-lauwira/Indonesian-Word-Sentiment-Analysis-Using-BERT/README.md

 # Indonesian-Word-Sentiment-Analysis-Using-BERT
 This project is a demonstration of using BERT for sentiment analysis on text data.
-It uses the Hugging Face Transformers library to fine-tune a pre-trained BERT model on a dataset of movie reviews.
+It uses the Hugging Face Transformers library to fine-tune a pre-trained BERT model on a dataset of indonesiantweeter.csv.

 #Requirements#